 Brain Size: 1,700 cc ( the biggest of all ancient humans!)

 Fun fact: Neanderthals didn’t completely disappear/ When Neanderthals and early humans met tens of thousands of years ago, they had children together.
 Because of that, most people alive today still carry a small amount of Neanderthal DNA in their genes.
-There have been many artifacts found so we know it is possible that there were once millions of Neanderthals!
+There have been millions of artifacts found so we know it is possible that there were once millions of Neanderthals!
+How many millions were there?

 Modern Humans ( Homo sapiens)